Gabriello Chiabrera: Works

 A maker of odes in their elaborate pomp of strophe and antistrophe, a master of new, complex rhythms, a coiner of ambitious words and composite epithets, an employer of audacious transpositions and inversions, and the inventor of a new system of poetic diction, Chiabrera was compared with Ronsard.
 Both were destined to suffer eclipse as great and sudden as their glory.
-Ronsard was succeeded by Malherbe and by French literature, properly so-called; Chiabrera was the last of the great Italians, after whom literature languished till a second renaissance under Manzoni.
+Chiabrera was little affected by the flamboyant Marinism of his time.
+Proposing to reform Italian verse by imitating the Greeks, he cultivated many genres and introduced a variety of metrical forms.
+The metric forms of his poetry betray a solid knowledge and transparent imitation of Greek and Roman poets, such as Pindar, Anacreon, Horace and Catullus.

+Influenced by the humanist theories of Speroni and the Pléiade and by the strophic forms of the more popular vein of the Italian Renaissance, he experimented with the metrical patterns and simple strophic verse adapted by Ronsard from classical models, as well as with the varied stanza types of earlier Italian poets, such as Sannazaro, Serafino dell'Aquila, Lorenzo de' Medici, and Poliziano.
+In contrast to his celebrated contemporary Giambattista Marino, his poetry employed classical forms and exercised greater restraint in the use of images as a reaction to the century’s prevailing Petrarchism.
+Conscious of his reputation as a modern Pindar, he compared himself to Christopher Columbus (also a native of Savona), saying that he strove ‘to discover a new world’ of poetry.

 Chiabrera, however, was a man of merit, not just an innovator.
-Setting aside his epics and dramas (one of the latter was honoured with a translation by Nicolas Chrétien, a sort of scenic du Bartas), much of his work remains readable and pleasant.
+Setting aside his epics and dramas (one of the latter, Il rapimento di Cefalo was put to music by Giulio Caccini and translated into French by the court poet Nicolas Chrétien), much of his work remains readable and pleasant.
 His grand Pindarics are dull, but some of his Canzonette, like the anacreontics of Ronsard, are elegant and graceful.
 His autobiographical sketch is also interesting.
-The simple poet, with his adoration of Greek (when a thing pleased him greatly he was wont to talk of it as "Greek Verse"), delight in journeys and sightseeing, dislike of literary talk save with intimates and equals, vanities and vengeances, pride in remembered favours bestowed on him by popes and princes, infinita maraviglia over Virgil's versification and metaphor, fondness for masculine rhymes and blank verse, and quiet Christianity: all this may deserve more study than is likely to be spent on that "new world" of art which it was his glory to fancy his own, by discovery and by conquest.
+It reveals the simple poet, with his adoration of Greek (when a thing pleased him greatly he was wont to talk of it as "Greek Verse"), delight in journeys and sightseeing, dislike of literary talk save with intimates and equals, vanities and vengeances, pride in remembered favours bestowed on him by popes and princes, infinita maraviglia over Virgil's versification and metaphor, fondness for masculine rhymes and blank verse, and quiet Christianity.

-Giambattista Marino was a contemporary of Chiabrera whose verses provide a comparison.